dustinmoris/CI-BuildStats/README.md

 ```
 The first URL in this snippet links to the SVG badge and the second URL links to the project's actual build history page in AppVeyor.

+You have to replace {account} and {project} with your personal values.

 ### Configuration

 #### Changing the number of builds